 1 - Safety is always my first priority

-I always make sure all my families who come to the studio are aware that their newborn baby safety is my number one priority.
+I always make sure all my families who come to the studio are aware that their newborn baby's safety is my number one priority.
 I never leave your baby alone on my posing table or in a prop.
 Understanding, not all babies can do all poses

 2 - Book your session early

-As soon as you find out you are pregnant I would start looking round for a newborn photographer you like.
+As soon as you find out you are pregnant I would start looking around for a newborn photographer you like.
 We book up fast.
 This allows us time to plan and get the session that you want.
 It is also nice to get some photos taken when you are pregnant, it is best to capture these moments between 30-35 weeks.
 Document the whole experience.
 It's an amazing time.

 3 - Feed when you arrive at the studio